The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 Nasi Goreng

 Nasi goreng transcends continents.
 It’s found in North America, Europe, Asia, Australia, and anywhere there is an Indonesian or Malaysian restaurant.
 It is a basic and simple-to-cook dish, making it a trusted choice.
 As you may recognize from the vocabulary we covered above, nasi goreng translates to “fried rice”.
 The rice is usually served with shrimp, prawn, egg or chicken.
 You’ll find various forms of nasi goreng on menus.
-It’s sold at a reasonable price and usually cooked quickly.
+It’s sold at a reasonable price and is usually cooked fairly quickly.

 Nasi goreng with fried rice, spices, shrimp, chicken and egg